Dermot Murnaghan: Raheem Kassam interview

 On 14 February 2016, Murnaghan confronted British political activist and UKIP member Raheem Kassam on why he was not wearing a poppy in the United States.
 Kassam explained he forgot to place it in his new suit jacket but had donated £300 to the Royal British Legion.
 Murnaghan continued to press him, stating that it was "disrespectful" and that his news colleagues would be "heavily criticised" if they chose not to wear a poppy even if they donated.
 Kassam retorted they are "rightly criticised" for choosing not to wear one, which was "not applicable" in his case as he had simply forgotten it.
 Murnaghan quickly changed topic after Kassam's retort, which Kassam highlighted.

 Personal life

 In August 1989, Murnaghan married Maria Keegan in Camden; they have four children.
-They live together in North London.
+They live together in Crouch End, North London.
 Murnaghan is an Arsenal fan.

 In 2006, Murnaghan became president of the Television and Radio Industries Club (TRIC) and presented the TRIC Awards 2007.

 On 9 March 2017, Murnaghan was involved in a hit and run accident.
-He was cycling through Kentish Town, northwest London, to his work at Sky News when the accident took place.
+He was cycling through Kentish Town, north-west London, to his work at Sky News when the accident took place.
 Speaking to Sky News, Murnaghan said the driver of the car which hit him had been using a mobile phone when the incident occurred.
 The accident forced Murnaghan to be off air from his Sky News show and resulted in his having large bruise marks on the left-hand side of his face.
 Murnaghan thanked a "good Samaritan" who saw what had happened and told him that the car had sped off.

+Health

+In June 2025, Murnaghan disclosed that he had been diagnosed with stage 4 prostate cancer, stating that he was responding well to treatment and encouraging men over 50 to seek early screening.